KyangTan/BusManagementSystem/README.md

 ## Security

 - All POST, PUT, and DELETE operations require an ADMIN role
-- The DRIVER role can only create trip records
+- The DRIVER role can only:
+  - Create trip records
+  - Update their own trip records
+  - View their assigned trips
 - All GET operations are accessible to authenticated users
 - Authentication token required for all protected endpoints